proflare/proflare.github.io/_pages/about.md

   - /about.html
 ---

-Niyem M. Bawana is a dedicated researcher and electrical engineering Ph.D. candidate with a rich background that spans continents and disciplines.
-Hailing from Togo, his academic journey has been characterized by a passion for exploring the intersection of cutting-edge technologies and real-world challenges.

-Niyem holds a bachelor's degree in applied physics, showcasing his early commitment to the principles of physics and their practical applications.
-He then pursued dual master's degrees in electrical and mechanical engineering, demonstrating a keen interest in interdisciplinary approaches to engineering challenges.
+Niyem M. Bawana, a Togolese born scientist and engineer, is a Ph.D. candidate in electrical engineering, navigating the intersections of diverse disciplines.
+He earned a bachelor's degree in applied physics and dual master's degrees in electrical and mechanical engineering.

-His professional trajectory began with a noteworthy stint as a high school physics teacher, where he imparted knowledge and ignited curiosity in young minds from 2008 to 2014.
-This experience laid the foundation for his subsequent endeavors in research and academia.

-In 2015, Niyem embarked on an international journey, interning with the Department of Mechanical Engineering in South Africa.
-His quest for knowledge led him to the United States in 2017, where he further honed his skills and expertise.

-Niyem served as a research fellow at the University of South Florida from 2017 to 2019, focusing on preventing the overheating of induction machines—an early indication of his commitment to solving pressing engineering challenges.
-His time as a research and teaching assistant at New Mexico Tech (2019–2021) witnessed a shift towards optimizing swarming drones for energy efficiency, showcasing his adaptability and versatility in research.
+After a stint as a high school physics teacher, Niyem's international journey commenced with an internship in the Department of Mechanical Engineering at Stellenbosch University in South Africa.
+His move to the U.S. in 2017 marked a transformative period, leading to a research fellowship at the University of South Florida (2017–2019) and a role as a research and teaching assistant at New Mexico Tech (2019–2021).

-Currently pursuing a Ph.D. in electrical engineering at Georgia Tech under the guidance of Professor David Citrin, Niyem's research focus lies at the forefront of technology.
-Leveraging terahertz and artificial intelligence, he aims to contribute to the efficient nondestructive evaluation of carbon fiber composites—an endeavor with profound implications for various industries.

-Niyem M. Bawana's research interests span a wide array of domains, including pattern recognition, artificial intelligence, terahertz imaging, optical engineering, sensor technology for materials characterization, structural health monitoring, and sustainability.
-His multidisciplinary approach reflects a commitment to addressing complex issues through the synergy of diverse fields.
+Currently pursuing a Ph.D. at Georgia Tech under Professor David Citrin, Niyem focuses on leveraging terahertz and artificial intelligence for the nondestructive evaluation of carbon fiber composites.
+His research interests span pattern recognition, AI, terahertz imaging, optical engineering, sensor technology, structural health monitoring, and sustainability.

-As Niyem continues to make strides in the world of electrical engineering, he remains driven by a vision of sustainable innovation and the application of advanced technologies to solve real-world problems.
-His journey serves as an inspiring example of the impact that dedicated individuals can have on the ever-evolving landscape of engineering and technology.
+Niyem's journey embodies adaptability and commitment to solving engineering challenges.
+His vision revolves around sustainable innovation and applying advanced technologies to address real-world issues.

 A data-driven personal website
 ======